["learn"]

 Cocktails with bitters in glasses on a marble board

-Bitters are a concentrate of herbs and botanicals macerated in alcohol, dishing up a potent hit of bitter with just one dash.
-Bitters were first concocted by a Dr Siegert, a medic in the Prussian army, as a medical tincture to help sea sickness in 1824 after much experimentation with plants and herbs.
-They evolved into the cocktail space when bartenders started using them to give drinks a complex deeper flavor, remarking them as digestifs as they are a great way to ease a full stomach after indulgent meals.
-Adding bitters to drinks can improve or help align flavors just like sprinkling salt onto your meal as they accentuate the flavors to make the dish standout.
-How are bitters made, you ask?
-They have always included alcohol as the solvent to the botanicals, as well as preserving liquor.
-Read on to find out more.
+They then evolved into the cocktail space when bartenders started using them to give drinks a complex deeper flavor, remarking them as digestifs as they are a great way to ease a full stomach after indulgent meals.
+Adding bitters to drinks can improve or help align flavors just like sprinkling salt onto your meal as they accentuate the flavors to make the dish stand out.

-What is bitters made of?
+What are bitters made of?

 How much is a dash of bitters?